ParrotSec/documentation/docs/library/helpme.md

-dpkg -s PACKAGE-LOOKING-4 /*shows whether a package is installed*/ apropos /* used to search manpages globally.*/ locate FILENAME /* only works if you ensure it's database is updated. use:*/ updatedb /*to update the locate database*/
+dpkg -s PACKAGE-LOOKING-4 /*shows whether a package is installed*/ apropos /* used to search manpages globally.*/ locate FILENAME /* only works if you ensure it's database is updated. use:*/ sudo updatedb /*to update the locate database*/

 -extracting/compressing
 tar -cf $HOME/backup.tar -C $HOME YOURFILES /*a technique to back up stuff